mtlynch/mtlynch.io/_posts/2019-02-01-solo-developer-year-1.md

 **Regularly reflect**

 At the end of each week, I spend 30-60 minutes writing down everything I accomplished.
-This exercise always makes me realize that I'm more than I feel.
+This exercise always makes me realize that I'm more productive than I feel.
 Often, I'll reach Friday afternoon thinking that I burned an entire week chasing down a single bug only to realize the bugfix took just two days.
 And then I'll remember that I shipped several new features but forgot about them because they felt like ages ago.

 This works on a monthly level as well.
-At the beginning of each month, I publish retrospectives in which I reassess my strategy and set objectives (e.g., Is It Keto [Month 3](https://www.indiehackers.com/forum/isitketo-returning-to-a-site-that-grew-without-me-0a0fe3ef52) and [Month 4](https://www.indiehackers.com/forum/isitketo-month-4-my-first-dollar-of-revenue-03e572f661)).
+At the beginning of each month, I publish retrospectives in which I reassess my strategy and set objectives for the coming month (e.g., Is It Keto [Month 3](https://www.indiehackers.com/forum/isitketo-returning-to-a-site-that-grew-without-me-0a0fe3ef52) and [Month 4](https://www.indiehackers.com/forum/isitketo-month-4-my-first-dollar-of-revenue-03e572f661)).

 Finally, every February, I write a riveting, wildly popular blog post reflecting on the past year (***Note**: wild popularity still pending*).